-Viola Davis Has an Entirely Charming Love Story That You Should Know
+Viola Davis Has an Entirely Charming Love Story That You Should Know - E!
+Online

-Annalise Keating has gotten away with a lot.
-But it remains to be seen if she'll escape this sixth and final season with the one thing it always seemed she was after.
+Annalise Keating got away with a lot.
+A lot, a lot.
+But, ultimately, How to Get Away With Murder's cutthroat attorney and criminal law professor was after something akin to what most of us are seeking.

 "I love the idea that she's just searching for love and intimacy and whoever will give it to her," Viola Davis told E!
-News of the cutthroat attorney and criminal law professor she's inhabited since 2014.
+News of the character she inhabited from 2014 up until the end of the ABC series' six-season run in 2020.
 "I love that it's not coming from a place of damage and being screwed up because I don't think it's screwed up.
 I think it's an interesting, liberating thought to just seek the person who is seeking you."

-How it will all turn out for Keating, well, that's a question the folks at Shondaland won't answer until the final six episodes of ABC's How to Get Away With Murder play out starting tonight.

 Fortunately for Davis, though, her real-life happy ending is already wrapped up.

-Though the 54-year-old actress shares few commonalties with her fame-making character ("She's messy, almost sociopathic, sexual, mysterious, highly intelligent, a big personality.
-She's all of those adjectives that are not associated with me," she told People last fall), a love life in near constant upheaval was once one of them.
+Though the star shares scant few commonalties with her fame-making character ("She's messy, almost sociopathic, sexual, mysterious, highly intelligent, a big personality.
+She's all of those adjectives that are not associated with me," she told People in 2019), a love life in near constant upheaval was once one of them.

 Then Julius Tennon answered her prayers.
 Quite literally, the then-struggling actress having actually put out a spiritual call for help back in 2000.

 "I was the loneliest woman in the world, and someone said, 'You should just pray for a husband,'" she revealed to Page Six in February 2013.
-So she thought hard and asked for "a big black man from the South who looked like a football player."
-For Davis, born on her grandmother's South Carolina farm, he also had to be "emotionally available, someone who was older, someone who maybe had a family before," she told Essence months later.
+So she thought hard and asked for "a big Black man from the South who looked like a football player."

+For the 58-year-old, born on her grandmother's South Carolina farm on Aug.
+11, 1965, he also had to be "emotionally available, someone who was older, someone who maybe had a family before," she told Essence months later.
 "Someone from the South.
 Someone who loves God more than he loves himself."

 Three-and-a-half weeks later, she stumbled across Tennon on the set of the short-lived medical drama City of Angels.
-A father of two 12 years her elder, he had grown up in Travis County, Texas and played football at the University of Tulsa.
+A father of two and 12 years her elder, he had grown up in Travis County, Texas, and played football at the University of Tulsa.
 Frankly, she couldn't have drawn it up any better.

-Two decades on, the couple are set to celebrate their 17th wedding anniversary this June with 9-year-old daughter Genesis at their side and the Juilliard grad has leapt from sometime guest star on shows like Judging Amy and NYPD Blue to in-demand powerhouse with an Oscar, Emmy and two Tony Awards to her name.
-No wonder the elementary schooler is eager to follow in Mom's footsteps.

 Davis credits more than a little of her success to the life she built with Tennon.
 As she put it on the 2017 premiere of the OWN series Black Love, "I always tell people after my first date with Julius, my life got better.
 In every way.
 Anxiety went away, fear went away.
 He just made my life better."